Crimson Tide briefing: QBs & defense

 “It’s all about what this team can do, and I like the hunger I see out there.”

-4 Responses to “Crimson Tide briefing: QBs & defense” Subscribe
+4 thoughts on “Crimson Tide briefing: QBs & defense”

 I’m going to upgrade the cache and try again tonight.
 I would’ve done that last night, but I forgot to change the email when I upgraded servers and so that was the priority yesterday.